 Good morning, shining faces!
-I’m Megan from Wanna Be A Country Cleaver and can’t wait to share this obscenely delicious pancake party in your mouth with you.
-I know this sentence is ripe with grammatical inaccuracies but just go with it – you won’t be disappointed.
+I’m Megan and I can’t wait to share this delicious pancake recipe with you.

 I like opposite days.
-Days where you throw caution to the wind, turning left on that road you haven’t traveled before, eat dessert first when all rationale dictates you eat your vegetables instead and when “no”, really means “yes”.
-As in – Yes, you should really eat a heaping stack of these pancakes.
-Especially because they’re practically dessert.
-And it’s even better when you can eat your dessert for breakfast.
-Way to change it up there you rebel, you.
+Days where you throw caution to the wind, turning left on that road you haven’t traveled before, eat dessert first when all rationale dictates you eat your vegetables instead and when “no” really means “yes”.

-My bestie (Kvetchin’ Kitchen) and I couldn’t help but imagine a world where cakes and pancakes – two utterly divine creations in themselves – were combined to create a confection of epic proportions.
-As girls we are naturally drawn to the mystical and healing properties of chocolate (as any girl – chocolate heals – if nothing else but our sanity) and an ethereal fluffy pastry cream that is delicious enough to bathe in.
+I can’t help but imagine a world where cakes and pancakes – two utterly divine creations in themselves – are combined to create a confection of epic proportions.
+We are naturally drawn to the mystical and healing properties of chocolate, and an ethereal fluffy pastry cream that is delicious enough to bathe in.

-Why not combine that beauty of a Boston Cream Pie with classical breakfast fare?
+Why not combine the beauty of a Boston Cream Pie with classical breakfast fare?

 Why not, indeed?!
 I command you to make these.
-They are the salvation of PMSy girls everywhere.
+You won’t be disappointed!

 It was great visiting with you today – stop by and say Hi soon!

 Prepare the pastry cream the night before and chill it.
 Before preparing the pancakes, make the chocolate ganache.